 7. Menstrual Cup vs. Plastic Tampon Applicators

 I consider this to be one of the most meaningful zero waste swaps I’ve made so far.
-The minor investment I made in my reusable cup means I no longer have to spend a fortune on tampons every month, that I produce no waste in this area, and I don’t have to deal with plastic near my you-know-what.
+The minor investment I made in my reusable menstrual cup means I no longer have to spend a fortune on tampons every month, that I produce no waste in this area, and I don’t have to deal with plastic near my you-know-what.
+Read about all the options for a zero waste period, here.

 8. Reusable Water Bottle vs. Bottled Water